 About Cecilia Cortes-Earle

-As a leader in the design community, Cecilia served as an AIGA DC board member by chairing the Design Continuum Fund, 2012-13.
-As a designer interested in education and inspired by mentoring emerging designers, she has volunteered as a mentor for SHINE, AIGA DC mentoring initiative, working one-on-one with emerging designers, and as a guest speaker about design to local high schools.
+As a leader in the design community, Cecilia served as the chair of the AIGA DC Design Continuum Fund, 2012-13.
+As a designer interested in education and inspiring emerging designers, she has volunteered as a mentor for SHINE, AIGA DC mentoring initiative, working one-on-one with local designers, and as a guest speaker about design to local high schools.
 She has also been part of educational panels at the ASAE Springtime Expo and Annual Meeting where she has talked about designing for the association industry.

-Cecilia currently lives in the historic district of Mt.
-Pleasant in Washington, DC with her husband, a political journalist, and their son.
-She is a DIY enthusiast and loves to travel and see the world.
+Cecilia currently lives in the historic district of Mount Pleasant in Washington, DC with her husband, a political journalist, and two sons.
+She loves to travel and see the world.
 The farther away she can go, the more exciting it is!